-Collectability from the customer for product revenue is generally assumed to be probable because the company's financial exposure related to accounts receivable is reduced due to its wholesale floor plan financing programs, including its Red Iron joint venture.
-Red Iron provides floor plan inventory financing to certain dealers and distributors of the company's equipment and irrigation products.
-The company also has wholesale floor plan financing arrangements with separate third-party financial institutions to provide floor plan inventory financing to certain dealers not financed through Red Iron.
-When product sales are financed by Red Iron or other third-party financial institutions, the transactions are structured as an advance in the form of a payment to the company on behalf of a dealer or distributor with respect to invoices financed by the financial institutions.
-These payments extinguish the obligation of such dealer or distributor to make payment to the company under the terms of the applicable invoice.
-Under a separate agreement between each financial institution and the dealer or distributor, the financial institution provides a loan to the dealer or distributor for the advances paid by the financial institutions to the company.
-The company's product sales to customers that do not elect to finance product purchases through Red Iron or the thirdparty financial institutions are generally on open account with terms that generally approximate 30 to 120 days.
+Collectability from the customer for product revenue is generally assumed to be probable because the company's financial exposure related to accounts receivable is reduced due to its dealer and distributor inventory financing programs.
+For additional information regarding these programs, refer to Note 11, Commitments and Contingencies.
+The company's product sales to customers that do not elect to finance product purchases are generally on open account with terms that generally approximate 30 to 120 days.
 The resulting receivables are included within receivables, net on the Consolidated Balance Sheets.
 The company performs ongoing credit evaluations of customers on open account terms in order to assess collectability.